 "Come in."
 "That's okay.
 You were heading out, so I'll-" He frowned.
 "I wasn't heading out."
 Had he heard me coming?
 He must have, though I'd have thought the conversation outside the next office would have drowned out my footsteps.
 I held out my paper.
 "Here it is."
 "Come in."
 He turned without waiting for an answer.
-The door shut behind him.
+The door swung shut behind him.
 Seemed like a good chance to escape.
 If only I wasn't still holding the damned term paper.
 I opened the door.
 Danvers was taking his seat behind the desk.
-That desk, and two chairs, were the only furnishings in the cubbyhole office.
-On the bookcase sat two opened boxes of books.
-The desk was littered in papers, books and professional journals.
+That desk, two chairs and a battered bookcase were the only furnishings in the cubbyhole office.
+Two opened boxes of books sat on the bookcase.
+Papers, books and professional journals litteredd the desktop.
 "If you're busy unpacking-" I said, waving at the mess.